rebryant/pgpbs-artifact/benchmarks/parity/README.txt

 urquhart-li-M_shuf.cnf
 	Li's implementation of benchmark problem defined by Urquhart.
-	Defined over a M^2 X M^2 bipartite graph.
+	Defined over a M^2 X M^2 bipartite graph, for M=3,6,9.
 This problem is notoriously difficult for most SAT solvers.
 We know of no solver, other than ours, that can generate proofs for even the smallest (M=3) instance.
 Both PGBDD and PGPBS can handle them easily.

 tseitingrid-7xN_shuf.cnf
 	Elffer's Tseitin grid formula, introduced for the 2016 SAT competition.
-Defined over a grid graph with N rows and 7 columns.
+Defined over a grid graph with 7 rows and N columns, for N=165,185,200.
 The smaller versions of these were used in the 2020 SAT competition.
 None of the entrants could generate proofs within the 5000s time limit.
 Both PGBDD and PGBPBS can handle them easily.

 2. Make options